Talent is a fantastic gift that is often wasted.

 Inevitably, that may be the case early in a prospect's career, but as he climbs the ladder, the differences between players become something else entirely.
 Everybody on the team has talent, or they would not be at this level.
 Here are some other areas that define a pro.

-Teamwork – Is the athlete a team player?
+Teamwork – Is the prospect really a team player?
 Can he utilize his talents in concert with the other members of the team?
-What kind of person is the athlete after the game?
+What kind of person is the young man after the game?
 Do the other members of the team respect him?
-Is the athlete a good representative of the team?
+Is the prospect a good representative of the team?
 How is he with the public?
 Do people really like him?

-Determination – How bad does the athlete want it?
+Determination – How bad does he really want it?
 Is he willing to do what it takes to transition his game?
 Is he out of bed at 5:00 AM for a morning run?
 Does he understand the value of his education?
 What is his diet like?
 How about his level of social responsibility?
 Does he put in the hours as a student of the game?

-Comprehension – Can the athlete apply what is said in the classroom to his game?
+Comprehension – Can the player apply what is said in the classroom to his game?
 Can he transition instruction into production?

 We all have a friend that could have been a professional.
 Heck, he tells us all the time.
 Now you know the difference between could have been and actually cashing professional hockey paychecks.